HomeEmployee Benefits ResourcesBenefits Canada NewsStatutory Holidays in Prince Edward Island: Update in 2025

 • Total Pay = $277.50

-So, as demonstrated, employers have two options when employees work on statutory holidays: overtime premium or future substitute day.
+So, as demonstrated, employers have two options when employees work on statutory holidays: overtime premium or a future substitute day.

 While we have covered surrounding statutory holidays in Prince Edward Island, each Canadian province and territory has its own set of public holiday legislation.
 Some key provincial statutory holiday references: